Nuclear War Warning: North Korea Defector Insists Kim Jung Un Wants All-Out Nuclear War With US

 A North Korean defector has revealed that Kim Jung Un is ready to launch an “all-out nuclear war” against the United States, according to CNN news sources in Seoul, South Korea.
 However, defense analysts and specialists believe that, unless the North Korean government has kept hidden technology that would suggest otherwise, the small Asian nation does not have the long-range capability to strike targets in the U.S. But could Kim make good on his threats and actually pull off a successful preemptive first strike in a limited nuclear war — call it World War 3 light — against the United States?

-CNN reported last week on “The Lead” that, in addition to DPRK (Democratic People’s Republic of Korea) dictator Kim Jung Un’s New Year’s Day message to his people wherein he claimed (as recounted in The Inquisitr) the military was in the “final stage” of developing an intercontinental ballistic missile (ICBM), a North Korean defector, a former diplomat, has warned that Kim has become more aggressive and, therefore, more dangerous with regard to the use of nuclear weapons.
+CNN reported last week on “The Lead” that, in addition to DPRK (Democratic People’s Republic of Korea) dictator Kim Jung Un’s New Year’s Day message to his people wherein he claimed (as recounted in the Inquisitr) the military was in the “final stage” of developing an intercontinental ballistic missile (ICBM), a North Korean defector, a former diplomat, has warned that Kim has become more aggressive and, therefore, more dangerous with regard to the use of nuclear weapons.
 CNN Pentagon Correspondent Barbara Starr noted that North Korea had launched a satellite into space and had claimed to have developed a working nuclear warhead to be fitted to an ICBM (something U.S. intelligence had yet to confirm but was working on the assumption that the claim was true), but current intelligence on North Korea’s missile development suggested that the regime had quite a way to go before developing the technology for an ICBM to reach and actually hit a target in the U.S.

 Leading military experts agree that North Korea as yet does not have the long-range missile strike capability to launch nuclear weapons United States.
 Rand Corporation’s senior defense analyst, Bruce Bennett, told “The Lead” guest-host, Jim Sciutto, that North Korea was “probably not” in the position to realistically threaten the continental U.S. with a nuclear missile launch.

-“This last year,” Bennett said, “they’ve launched eight different Musudan missiles that have a about a 3,000 kilometer range, and seven of those failed, including the last two.
+“This last year,” Bennett said, “they’ve launched eight different Musudan missiles that have about a 3,000 kilometer range, and seven of those failed, including the last two.
 So, Kim Jong-un has still some distance to go before he’s going to have all of this working.”

 Sciutto brought up the concern that North Korea might use nuclear weapons, once it mastered the technology of directed ICBMs, early, or perhaps preemptively in a war with the U.S.